stefan-wuensch/tmp/README.md

 Finding the correct ELB can be difficult, just like finding the correct RDS in Step 4.

-Just as with Step 4: if you can't easily figure out which ELB is the right one, refer to the site Stack.
+Just like Step 4: if you can't easily figure out which ELB is the right one, refer to the site CloudFormation Stack.

-**In a new browser tab or window**, go to CloudFormation Stacks again: <br>
+Go to CloudFormation Stacks again: <br>
 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active <br>
-(Of course if you kept the browser tab or window open from Step 4 you can just switch back to it.)

 Select the site stack, go to **Resources** and you will find `ElasticLoadBalancer` in the _Logical ID_ column.